lemiquelin/data-JournalofCleanerProduction/README.md

 # data-JournalofCleanerProduction
-This repository contains the data files of the article submitted to Journal of Cleaner Production by Letícia Maria Miquelin.
+This repository contains the data files of the article submitted to European Journal of Operational Research by Letícia Maria Miquelin.